ElotonSotilas/Jess/README.md

 - Input box event handling
   (work in progress, will try to make it work for the demo, so I can move pieces)
 - Notification bar
-  (that is coming as soon as I submit this, I will just update the source)
+  (that is coming as soon as possible)

+# Final thoughts

+Developing this project has been fun, although I could not finish it in due time, but I would love to continue making it in the future.